-We first visited Mdina in the evening, and it truly lives to its name.
+We first visited Mdina in the evening, and it truly lives up to its name.
 There is a deep silence in the streets while you feel its long, illustrious history speak to you.
 It captured our imagination.
 We enjoyed our visit so much that we returned to see it during the daytime.
-It is an entirely different experience with many places open to visit where we became even more immersed in Malta’s history.
+It was an entirely different experience, with many places open to visit, where we became even more immersed in Malta’s history.

 Gozo is an excellent day trip if you are willing to start early.
 Take the ferry over to the second largest of the islands.
 It is free in this direction, which we did not know when we arrived.
 The ferries depart every 30 minutes, and all you have to do is drive up to the waiting area.
 On the return to the main island, you will drive through a toll booth to pay.